Tekken 5: Dark Resurrection: Differences from previous versions

 Along with the many additions to the PlayStation 2 version of Tekken 5, the Arcade Battle has been upgraded by adding twelve more ranking titles and removing one: Conqueror.
 Tekken Lord is no longer the highest ranking like it was in Tekken 5.
 Dark Lord is one ranking above Tekken Lord and the highest ranking is Divine Fist.

 Divine Fist is only achieved by successfully completing all of the league matches, survival tournaments and ranking tournaments in Tekken Dojo mode.
 The opportunity is offered once a promotion chance is offered sometime in the Heaven Dojo, the sixth stage in Tekken Dojo mode.
 Obviously it is only offered when the player is ranked as a Dark Lord.
 In the European PSP version, the player's current character will be promoted from Dark Lord to Divine Fist, once they have completed all dojos, including the challenges, and then win the Heaven Dojo ranking tournament once again.

 Another addition to Arcade Battle is that it now keeps track of the player's statistics.
 Each character has a clean slate once they begin playing Arcade Battle.
 While selecting a character, loading a match and battling an opponent, the player can see their alias, ranking, what region they hail from, their wins, losses and percentage.

 Dark Resurrection also rebalanced the game from the original PlayStation 2 version.
 There were new moves added for certain characters along with other moves that appeared to be overpowered in the previous version were rebalanced.
 Other changes included completing moves that looked incomplete in the previous version and changing the speed of certain attacks.

 Dark Resurrection also provided more tools for the players to customize their characters.
 The default colors for most of the characters were different from the original version of the game, despite the characters being shown in most of the FMVs and artwork of the PSP version in their original colors.
 For example, Paul's red dojo uniform became white, Kuma's brown fur became white making him look like a polar bear, and Jinpachi Mishima now appeared to be covered in flames.
-None of these changes were absolute, since the player could customize the characters back to their original colors, with the exception of Jinpachi, who is not playable in the PSP version.
+None of these changes were absolute, since the player could customize the characters back to their original colors, with the exception of Jinpachi, who is not playable in the PSP version and original Arcade version.

 Dark Resurrection also includes several new stages.
 Some of the new stages are actually modified versions of the originals, that contained different textures, details, and remixed versions of the original music.
 For example, the flaming temple of the original game now appeared a normal temple in daylight and the church of the original appeared as a snowy castle.